James Q. Wilson

 James Quinn Wilson (May 27, 1931 – March 2, 2012) was an American political scientist and an authority on public administration.
 Most of his career was spent as a professor at UCLA and Harvard University.
 He was the chairman of the Council of Academic Advisors of the American Enterprise Institute, member of the President's Foreign Intelligence Advisory Board (1985–1990), and the President's Council on Bioethics.
 He was Director of Joint Center for Urban Studies at Harvard-MIT.

-He was the former president of the American Political Science Association and a member of the American Academy of Arts and Sciences, the American Philosophical Society and Human Rights Foundation.
+Wilson was the former president of the American Political Science Association and a member of the American Academy of Arts and Sciences, the American Philosophical Society and Human Rights Foundation.
 He also was a co-author of a leading university textbook, American Government, and wrote many scholarly books and articles, and op-ed essays.
 He gained national attention for a 1982 article introducing the broken windows theory in The Atlantic.
 In 2003, he was awarded the Presidential Medal of Freedom by President George W. Bush.

+Early life and education

+Wilson was born in Denver, Colorado, but grew up mostly in Long Beach, California.
+His father, Claude Wilson, worked as a salesman.
+His mother, Marie, was an at-home parent who did not work outside the home.

+Wilson completed his B.A. at the University of Redlands in 1952, and he was its national collegiate debate champion in 1951 and 1952.

+He served in the US Navy during the Korean War, but did not see combat.

+Wilson completed an M.A.
+(1957) and a Ph.D.
+(1959) in political science at the University of Chicago.